xJREB/swe-research-methods/README.md

 There are also a `.bib` file with all references (see [here](public/bibs/all-refs.bib)) and a [Mendeley community](https://www.mendeley.com/community/swe-research-methods/) to make citation easier.
 Literature suggestions per subsection are in alphabetical order.
+The README uses Nature citation style while the website relies on the IEEE format.
 Pull requests or issues are welcome!

 ## Philosophy of Science